 Ostiones Around the World

-In the United States, especially along the Gulf Coast and the East Coast, oysters are a beloved delicacy.
-They are enjoyed in various preparations, from raw on the half shell with cocktail sauce to char-grilled with a garlic butter topping.
+People in the United States, especially those who live near the Gulf Coast and the East Coast, enjoy oysters.
+People like them prepared in several ways, such as raw on the half shell with cocktail sauce or char-grilled with garlic butter on top.

-In Japan, the Kumamoto oyster is famous for its sweet, delicate flavor and is prized in sushi bars and seafood restaurants around the world.
+The Kumamoto oyster is well-known in Japan for its sweet, delicate taste, and sushi bars and seafood restaurants all over the world love it.

 Ostiones: Love Them or Hate Them?